 Will I need a crown after breaking a tooth?

 The need for a dental crown depends on the extent of the fracture and the amount of remaining healthy tooth structure.
 Minor chips may be managed with dental bonding, while more significant fractures that compromise the strength of the tooth may benefit from the full coverage and protection that a crown provides.
+Your dentist will assess the damage and discuss the most appropriate options for your individual situation.
+In some cases, a temporary restoration may be placed initially, with a permanent crown fitted at a subsequent appointment.

 Can I prevent my teeth from breaking in an accident?

 While it is not possible to prevent all accidents, certain measures can reduce the risk and severity of dental injuries.
 Wearing a professionally fitted mouthguard during sports is one of the most effective protective steps.
 Maintaining good oral health through regular brushing, flossing, and dental check-ups helps keep teeth strong and resilient.
+Avoiding habits such as chewing ice, biting hard objects, or using teeth to open packaging can also reduce the likelihood of fractures.
+Addressing existing dental concerns such as decay or weakened fillings promptly helps ensure your teeth are in the best possible condition to withstand unexpected impact.